bryan-gilbert/proto-EdEHR/database/README.md

    - Same as for students regarding the User account.
    - Except for instructors the link to the activity does not take the user into the assignment but to a screen that lists all the users (students) who have worked on the assignment.

+### Visits
+Each time a user visits the EdEHR from an LMS the system records the access in a Visit record.
+See the Visit model in the ```models``` and explore the models this one uses.

 DB Queries